Creative Commons License 2023 Volume 10 Issue 2

 Impact of R. communis extracts on yield loss caused by A. denuda

-Anomala denuda is a nocturnal beetle that attacks and devours the male (apical flower cluster) and female (hair) reproductive organs of maize.
-To assess the impact of this damage on maize production, we counted the maize cobs whose hairs have been completely eaten (wiped out) by the insects.
+A. denuda is a nocturnal beetle that attacks and devours the male (apical flower cluster) and female (hair) reproductive organs of maize.
+To assess the impact of this damage on maize production, we counted the maize cobs whose hairs had been completely eaten (wiped out) by the insects.
 The stems of these cobs were marked with ribbons of different colors according to the time intervals that are: [1 to 3]; [4 to 6]; [7 to 9] [10 to 12] DAS.

 Thus, all the attacked cobs were marked with ribbons and the others that were not attacked were left untouched.
 At maturation (91 days), the cobs were harvested and classified into two batches labeled by plot and by treatment.
 For each plot, the cobs were divided into 2 labeled bags: One bag containing the cobs whose flowers had been wiped out and the other containing the ears that were not attacked.
 In the batch containing the wiped cobs, the cobs were divided into 4 bags according to the time intervals ([1 to 3]; [4 to 6]; [7 to 9] [10 to 12] DAS in which the cobs were wiped out by the insects.
 The cobs were transported to the laboratory, stripped, and dried at room temperature for 21 days before they were dehulled.
 The different batches of maize grains were weighed according to the treatments using a Denver electronic precision balance.